Empower Your Practice

 The primary failure point is the disconnect between clinical activity and financial reporting.
 When a locum doctor works three different shift types in a single week, a generic payroll system requires manual data entry to input the correct varying rates.
 This manual intervention is where costly errors creep in, leading to underpayment of staff or unexpected tax liabilities.

-Furthermore, the risk of non-compliance with HMRC PAYE regulations is high when data is siloed.
-Without a specialised system, keeping track of the payroll thresholds and tax codes for a mixed workforce of employed and self-employed practitioners becomes a guessing game.
+Furthermore, the risk of non-compliance with IRS regulations is high when data is siloed.
+Without a specialised system, keeping track of the tax thresholds and classifications for a mixed workforce of W-2 and 1099 payroll categories becomes a guessing game.
+Misclassifying an independent contractor can lead to severe penalties, making precise tracking essential.

 To maintain a healthy private practice management strategy, you need visibility over your entire cost base.
 Generic tools also lack the granularity required for effective caseload management, making it difficult to analyse whether specific shifts or clinics are profitable after staff costs are accounted for.